 Blockbuster, the video rental franchise, was at its peak in 2004 and by 2010 closed the doors of all 1,000 locations!
 The franchise had the opportunity to buy Netflix (founded in 1997) but declined.

 Then, convenience took the public by storm: no late fees and mailing DVDs at their leisure.
 It was a winner!
-Netflix continued to soar and remains at the top of TV and streaming choices, receiving 44 Emmys in 2021.
+Netflix continued to soar and remains at the top of TV and streaming choices, receiving 44 Emmys in 2021 alone.
 Netflix quickly took market shares and embraced the video and TV series streaming popularity, becoming a leader that still stands head and shoulders above its competitors.

 To survive a fast-changing market, we must be able and willing to quickly pivot with new trends and changes.
 Business agility and resiliency are no longer a luxury.
-If the pandemic has taught us anything, it is this!

-I built Heartmanity to be an organization of thrivers who love to help other business owners thrive, too.
-For over two decades, we've helped businesses avoid and overcome these costly mistakes so they can thrive.
-Let us train your leaders and teams in emotional intelligence.
-Contact us at support@heartmanity.com.
+I built Heartmanity to help relationships and business owners thrive.
+For over two decades, we've helped leaders and businesses avoid and overcome these costly mistakes so they can thrive.